What About Matched Play?

 Why Isn’t There an Android Version?

 As someone who likes video games but only has a Mac and a Switch, I know the feeling when there’s something out you want to use for a system you don’t own.
 The reality is that Teammate is a one-person operation and I simply don’t know anything about developing for Android.
-Learning that environment would mean months of work on a product I myself ultimately wouldn’t be using, which would push it away from being the labor of love it is.
+The analogy between programming and spoken languages here is apt—I can write in English because I already know it but releasing a book in French would be no small task.

 That said, if any Android developers out there are working on a Kill Team app, let me know and I’ll refer people your way.